The Bible Calls Us to Love Immigrants

 Preface.

-The Bible was not written to 21st century Americans.
+The Bible was not written to 21st-century Americans.
 It was written for us, but not to us.
-The Scriptures had their own original audience, their own cultures, their own languages.
-When we read about immigrants and sojourners in the Scriptures, then, we should avoid the temptation to superimpose the text over our current situation, or visa versa.
+The Scriptures had their own original audience, their own cultures, and their own languages.
+When we read about immigrants and sojourners in the Scriptures, then, we should avoid the temptation to superimpose the text over our current situation, or vice versa.
 We should seek instead to understand the scriptural worldview on its own terms, and then apply that understanding to our present cultural moment.
 To that end, let us seek an understanding of Immigration in Biblical times.

 Aliens in Israel.

 In ancient times, travel was exceedingly dangerous.
-There were no modern inns, modern roads, modern lights, police, courts, etc. Roughly 90% of economic activity was agricultural, meaning that food itself cost about 90% of a typical income, making travel difficult for most.
+There were no modern inns, modern roads, modern lights, police, courts, etc. Roughly 90% of economic activity was agricultural, meaning that food itself cost about 70-90% of a typical family’s income, making travel difficult for most.
 People did not normally emigrate except in times of peril, usually due to war or famine.
 Those displaced peoples faced danger in lands of unfamiliar tongues.
-Robbers often attacked them along the highways, and most emigrants were poor and uneducated.
+Robbers often attacked them along the highways, and most immigrants were poor and uneducated.

 God’s Vision for Israel.